CONABIO/antares3-docker/postgresql/README.md

 `/tmp/` (intermediary results)

-`/home/postgres/conf/` (configurations as setup.sh and entrypoint.sh to use postgres as madmex_admin so they can rw on LUSTRE)
+`/home/postgres/conf/` (configurations as setup.sh and entrypoint.sh to use postgres as madmex_admin and can rw on LUSTRE)

 Postgres libraries